Too Bad or Too Good: Challenging Stereotypes about Black and Asian American Children

 The Harm of the Model Minority Myth

 One of the most pervasive microaggressions Asian children face is tied to the "model minority" myth — the assumption that all Asians are naturally gifted, academically superior, and inherently successful.
-Comments like, "Of course you’re good at math, you’re Asian!" or "Asian kids don’t need extra help; they’re already smart," may appear to be compliments, but they are deeply harmful for several reasons.
+Comments like, "Of course you’re good at math, you’re Asian!" or "Asian kids don’t need extra help; they’re already smart," may appear to be compliments, but Asian American Studies scholars have stated these statements are deeply harmful for several reasons.

 First, the model minority myth dismisses the individuality of Asian children and treats them as if they are part of a monolithic group.
 It fails to acknowledge that every child is unique, with their own strengths, weaknesses, and interests.
-Not all Asian students excel in academics, much less in subjects like math or science.
+Not all students of Asian descent excel in academics.
 Erasing this individuality creates immense pressure on Asian children to live up to unrealistic stereotypes, even if their own talents lie elsewhere.

 Second, this myth can serve as a barrier to genuine academic and emotional support.
 When teachers assume that Asian students do not need help—based purely on harmful stereotypes—it prevents struggling students from receiving the resources and guidance they need to thrive.
 Students who need assistance may feel reluctant to ask for help, fearing judgment or even ridicule for not living up to expectations.
 This creates a silent crisis that negatively impacts mental health, self-esteem, and learning opportunities, while further deepening inequities in education.

-Another harmful aspect of the model minority myth is that it simultaneously denies racism against Asian people and paints them as a so-called "ideal" for other marginalized groups to emulate.
+Another harmful aspect of the “model minority” myth is that it simultaneously denies racism against Asian people and paints them as a so-called "ideal" for other marginalized groups to emulate.
 This perpetuates the false idea that Asians have "overcome" racial discrimination and systemic barriers, implying that racism doesn't impact them as harshly as other groups.
-This narrative is entirely false and harms Asian communities by erasing their experiences of prejudice, exclusion, and violence, from school environments to broader societal structures.
+This narrative is entirely false and harms Asian communities by erasing their experiences of prejudice, exclusion, and violence.

-This rhetoric further serves to divide marginalized communities by presenting Asian people as the "top of the bottom," held up as a convenient model to blame or pit other groups against them.
+This rhetoric further serves to divide marginalized communities by presenting people of Asian descent as the "top of the bottom," held up as a convenient model to blame or pit other groups against them.
 It promotes the harmful notion that achieving success in the face of inequality is possible only by "working harder," ignoring how systemic inequality disproportionately harms all marginalized groups, albeit in varying ways.
-For years, this method has been weaponized to fracture unity among oppressed groups, undermining efforts for solidarity in fighting for equitable access and opportunity for all.
+This damaging trope gained increased traction in a 1966 U.S. News & World Report story.
+The story contrasted Chinese Americans as successful immigrants who didn't complain and Black Americans as unsuccessful because they protested discrimination rather than raise themselves up by their own bootstraps.
+Dr. King famously said, “That it’s a cruel jest to tell a bootless man to raise himself up by his own bootstraps.”
+Unfortunately, various news outlets picked up this “model minority” myth story.

 How To Support Children

 Invest in Training: Teachers and administrators need training to recognize and combat biases.
 They must learn to identify areas where disproportionate discipline or low expectations harm marginalized children—and how practices such as restorative justice and implicit bias training can help reverse these patterns.
 I offer consulting and training.
-Please contact me if you would like support with training your staff.
+Please contact me if you would like support with training your staff about addressing bias and subtle forms of discrimination.
+We can create environments where all children feel seen, safe, and supported.

 Challenge Media Representation: Advocate for humanizing and urgent coverage for all children - especially missing or survivors of trauma.
 Question stereotypes perpetuated by the media.
 Equitable narratives spotlight the inherent dignity of all children.
-In the age of social media it is simple to contact media stations and request fair coverage or request for them to cover stories we don’t normally see.
+In the age of social media it is easier than ever to leave feedback for media stations, request fair coverage, or request coverage of communities we don’t normally see.

 Policy Change: Advocate for reform in how discipline is administered in your local school district.
 You can start attending PTA or school board meetings.
 One question to ask during these meetings is how does law enforcement interact with minors from marginalized groups?
+What is the data and can we break is down by race and gender?
 Policies must aim to restore the innocence and humanity of all children by ensuring equal treatment across systems.
+If there are areas of inequality reach out to experts to discuss solutions.
+Please contact me if your organization needs assistance developing solutions.

 Practice Validation: Validating children’s feelings and experiences can help them feel seen, heard, and important.
-If a child trust us enough to share an incident that is consistent with a microaggression, we want to avoid minimizing their experience or brushing it aside.
+If a child trusts us enough to share an incident that is consistent with a microaggression, we want to avoid minimizing their experience or brushing it aside.
 Adopting a mindset of empathy rather than authority can foster greater trust and mutual respect.
-It’s better to acknowledge that what happened to them was wrong, but this isn’t the end of the story because we can help them address this appropriately.
+It’s best to acknowledge that what happened to them was wrong, but this isn’t the end of the story because we can help them address this appropriately.
 One way to address offensive questions is to coach children to redirect by answering a question with a question.
-For example someone asks a child an offensive question, it’s okay to reply with, “Why do you ask? or why do you need to know this?”
+For example, if someone asks a child an offensive question, it’s okay to reply with, “Why do you ask?”
+“Why do you need to know this?” or “Is there a purpose for you asking me such a personal question?”

 Additional Reading